isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 ```

 #### 4.2.10 GuaranteesObject
-Contains a list of guarantees describing the guarantees in the current plan.
+Contains a map from name to GuaranteeObject describing the guarantees for the service on the current plan.

 | Field Pattern  | Type                                         | Description  |
 | :------------- | :------------------------------------------- | :------------|